mcruz206/LearnAI-Bootcamp/lab02.1_logging_chat_conversations/README.md

 * The Bot Framework Emulator.
 To install the Bot Framework Emulator, download it from [here](https://emulator.botframework.com/).
 Please refer to [this documentation article](https://github.com/microsoft/botframework-emulator/wiki/Getting-Started) to know more about the Bot Framework Emulator.

+* Access to portal and be able to create resources on Azure.
+We will not be providing Azure passes for this workshop.

 ## Lab structure

 The folder structure is arranged as follows: